 Banks with no credit check to open an account or those offering second chance banking accounts are usually not free, as it is evident from the listed options above.
 However, most of the banking institutions and credit unions will give you a 12-month probation period to prove your account management skills.
 Thereafter, you can get an upgrade to a free account or one that comes with more benefits.

 The bank is more than likely monitoring your new account.
 For those who are prone to overdrafts, they need to be conscious of their account balance at all times.
-In fact, it is best to open a bank account with overdraft protection plus an overdraft credit line.
+It is best to open a bank account with overdraft protection plus an overdraft credit line.